Firefighters Corps of Acre State

-In Acre, Brazil, the Firefighters Corps (Corpo de Bombeiros) is part of the structure of the government.
+The Military Firefighters Corps of Acre State (Corpo de Bombeiros Militar do Estado do Acre) is the Military Firefighters Corps in Acre, Brazil.
+The Firefighters Corps (Corpo de Bombeiros) is part of the structure of the government.
+It was effectively created in 1974 alongside the Military Police.

+The mission of the Firefighters Corps is the implementation of activities of Civil Defense, prevention and firefighting, search and rescue, and public assistance under the State of Acre.
+The unit is reserve troop and auxiliary force of the Brazilian Army, and integrating the system public security and social protection in Brazil.

 History

 Since the establishment of the Provisional Government of the Independent State of Acre, in 1899, a Fire Brigade was attached to the Department of Justice.
 Subsequently, with the transformation of the region into Federal Territory, this service started to be done on a precarious basis by the companies Regional Police.
 The current Fire Department was only effectively organized in 1974, attached to the creation of the Military Police of Acre State.
 On 18 December 1990 the Corporation separated from the Military Police, starting to enjoy autonomy administrative and financial, and reporting directly to the State Government.

 Organization

 The Military Firefighters of Acre State is formed by battalions, companies, and platoons.

 The battalions (Batalhão de Bombeiro Militar – BBM) and independent companies (Companhia Independente de Bombeiro Militar – CIBM) are organized into Regional Commands (Comandos Regionais de Bombeiro Militar – CRBM).
 These Commands are in major urban centers, and their battalions and companies are distributed according to population density in cities.